Climate change in New York City

-Climate change in New York City could affect buildings/structures, wetlands, water supply, health, and energy demand, due to the high population and extensive infrastructure in the region.
-A seaport like New York is especially at risk if the sea level rises, with many bridges and tunnels in the city.
-Major facilities for Aviation in the New York metropolitan area, and the New York Passenger Ship Terminal, are also located in areas vulnerable to flooding.
-Flooding would be expensive to reverse.
+Climate change in New York City could affect buildings and infrastructure, wetlands, water supply, public health, and energy demand, due to the high population and extensive infrastructure in the region.
+As a seaport, New York is especially at risk from rising sea levels due to its many bridges and tunnels.
+Major aviation facilities in the New York metropolitan area, along with the New York Passenger Ship Terminal, are also located in areas vulnerable to flooding.
+Flooding would be costly to remediate.
 Tide gauge records indicate a rise in sea level of about 50 cm (20 inches) since 1860.

-Rising temperatures could bring a higher risk of heat related deaths from heat waves and increased concentrations of ground-level ozone (potentially causing asthma and other health concerns).
-The New York Times has identified climate change as a contributing factor in the city's increasing level of rat infestation, stating that "[m]ilder winters — the result of climate change — make it easier for rats to survive and reproduce".
+Rising temperatures could increase the risk of heat-related deaths during heat waves and increased concentrations of ground-level ozone (potentially causing asthma and other health concerns).
+The New York Times identified climate change as a contributing factor in the city's rising rat infestation, stating that "[m]ilder winters — the result of climate change — make it easier for rats to survive and reproduce".

-In June 2019 NYC made a climate emergency declaration.
+In June 2019, New York City declared a climate emergency.

 Mitigation

-The NYC Mayor's Office Climate Policy and Programs team, who also manages the OneNYC program, said in 2018 that it is pledging to reduce greenhouse gas emissions by 80% by the year 2050 and align with the 1.5 degree Celsius target put into place under the Paris Agreement.
+The NYC Mayor's Office of Climate Policy and Programs, which also manages the OneNYC program, stated in 2018 that it was pledging to reduce greenhouse gas emissions by 80% by the year 2050 and align with the 1.5 degree Celsius target put into place under the Paris Agreement.
 Inroads have already begun, as the city's emissions have decreased 15% since 2005.
 The aim is to develop low-carbon transportation options and mandate retrofits to city buildings.
-In 2018 the team has sued five companies (BP, Chevron, ConocoPhillips, Exxon Mobil, and Royal Dutch Shell) for being responsible for climate change, and divesting the City's pension funds from fossil fuels, the first major US city to do so.
-Mayor Bill de Blasio stated in support of the decision, "As climate change continues to worsen, it's up to the fossil fuel companies whose greed put us in this position to shoulder the costs of making New York City safer and more resilient."
-The OneNYC program as of 2018 made progress towards renewable energy reliance; for instance, solar installations have increased six-fold since 2014, $500 million was invested to improve building energy efficiency, and an additional $1 billion allocated to preserving NYC's drinking water.
+In 2018, the team sued five companies (BP, Chevron, ConocoPhillips, Exxon Mobil, and Royal Dutch Shell) for being responsible for climate change, and divested the City's pension funds from fossil fuels, the first major US city to do so.
+Mayor Bill de Blasio supported the decision, stating "As climate change continues to worsen, it's up to the fossil fuel companies whose greed put us in this position to shoulder the costs of making New York City safer and more resilient."

+As of 2018, The OneNYC program made progress toward renewable energy reliance; for instance, solar installations have increased six-fold since 2014, $500 million was invested to improve building energy efficiency, and an additional $1 billion allocated to preserving NYC's drinking water.
+In an attempt to decrease the negative effects of climate change in New York City, the New York Climate Leadership and Community Protection Act (The Climate Act) mandated a 40 percent reduction of 1990 greenhouse gas emissions by 2030 and 80 percent by 2050.
+In addition, the Climate Action Council was established in order to monitor and control the climate change practices in the city.